DavidVollmers/Ignis/docs/components/Packages.md

 ## Ignis.Components.Web

-The web components package, containing components that are specific to the web/browser.
+The web components package, containing components and interfaces that are specific to the web/browser, like `ScrollDetector` and `ILocalStorage` or `IFocus`.

 You can easily install this package using the following command: